Build your start-up!

 Most early stage technologies need further development and we can assist in connecting you to researchers who may be able to help in this area.

-Canada's first national-level research commercialization program is now available in Manitoba.
-The Lab2Market program is 16 weeks in duration, helping researchers validate their ideas with the purpose of finding business/commercial value.
+Lab2Market is Canada's first national-level research commercialization program.
+It is 16 weeks in duration, helping researchers validate their ideas with the purpose of finding business/commercial value.

 The Stu Clark Centre for Entrepreneurship